dymmond/sayer/docs/features/context-injection.md

 ## 5. Custom Injection via `SayerGroup`

-If you have a type that isn’t a `State` subclass—such as an environment loader or HTTP client—you can write a custom group class to inject it.
+If you have a type that isn't a `State` subclass—such as an environment loader or HTTP client—you can write a custom group class to inject it.

 ```python
 import inspect